The Clif Bar & Company Story

 How Clif Bar works is also critical to its sustainability goals.
 In 2012, Clif Bar’s headquarters was awarded LEED® Platinum certification, the highest standard buildings can earn as a measure of their sustainability.
 Through reduction, recycling and composting, the company diverts 85 percent of its office waste from local landfills.

-Supporting its employees’ work-life balance, Clif Bar provides employees with an onsite fitness center, personal trainers and concierge services such as haircuts and organic produce delivery.
-Employees can also opt for a flexible workweek and are encouraged to participate in volunteer opportunities during the workday.
-They also enjoy a sabbatical program, sustainability benefits, and onsite childcare.
-In 2010, the company implemented an Employee Stock Ownership Plan (ESOP) recognizing employees’ roles in helping build the business.
-The company has been named best place to work by Outside and Fortune Magazines.
+Supporting its employees’ work-life balance, Clif Bar also provided employees with an onsite fitness center and personal trainers.
+Employees could opt for a flexible workweek and were encouraged to participate in volunteer opportunities during the workday.
+They also enjoyed sustainability benefits, and onsite childcare.
+The company was named among the best places to work for multiple years by Outside and Fortune Magazines.

 1AC Nielsen food, grocery, drug, mass, convenience, & SPINS Natural, year-to-date through Dec 22, 2013